huntlabs/hunt-framework-articles/quick-create-serverside-project/quick-create-serverside-project.md

             //Give me an error code
             resultMessage.code = 10001;

-            / / valid.messages The () method can get all the error information.
+            // The valid.messages() method can get all the error information.
 Here we simply get one error and return it foreach (message; valid.messages())
             {
                 resultMessage.message = message;